anirban-metal/Midifier/README.md

 # Midifier
 A work in progress to create a realtime VST plugin for converting monophinic audio sounds to midi.
+You need to build fftwf for building this.
+In the future DFT's might not be needed at all if unless for higher frequencies we can't make do with autocorrelation.
+The current commit exclusively uses DFT's.
+Can cause using with other plugins to crash the DAW.
+Consider this to be in pre-alpha stage.
+Pitch detection works only in one octave now, that in around E6-E7.